akhumphrey/guitar-amplifiers/7vdw/README.md

 ![schematic](schematic/main.png)

-### Layouts
+### Layout
 The layout files were created with [DIY Layout Creator](https://github.com/bancika/diy-layout-creator).
-The layouts include:
+The layout includes:
 - the turret/eyelet boards themselves
 - all componets
 - all off-board and underside wiring